 Here are your options:

-However, you actually can take the exam before you have all of the needed CISSP requirements for experience.
+However, you can actually take the exam before you have all of the needed CISSP requirements for experience.
 (ISC)2 will allow you to take the CISSP exam.
 Upon passing, you have 6 years to meet the experience requirement and become certified.

 Once you think you’re ready to prove yourself as a CISSP professional, it’s time to register for a prep course and start studying for the exam.
 You’ll find some course reviews below.